 Did you interview any vets before starting the application process for Ross, the St. Kitts vet school?

 I spoke with the vets I worked with as well as a professor at my school who was a vet.

 Were you a member of any clubs at your undergraduate school?
 If so, which ones?

 Pre-vet club; Art guild

-Have you joined any student clubs in your DVM program?
+Have you joined any student clubs in your DVM at Ross the St. Kitts vet school program?
 If so, which ones?
 Are they helpful?

 Surgery Club; Feral Cat project; SCUBA club.

 They are all very helpful and provide me with a lot of hands on experience.

 Who gave you your letters of recommendation?
 Did you know them well?

 The vets I worked with and a professor I was close to.